Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 External validation arrives.

-From the inside, stability has not yet been secured.
+From the inside, however, stability has not yet been secured.

 This is where a common assumption begins to fail.